 Learn about and organise your medicines

 Knowing when, how and why to use your opioid medicines, and knowing who to ask if you have problems is a big part of achieving good pain relief.
-If you have any questions about your medicines, ask your doctor, nurse or pharmacist.
-Remember, all questions are good questions.
+If you have any questions about your medicines, ask your prescribing practitioner or another member of your health care team which includes your pharmacist.

-Organising your medicines and having an adequate supply on hand so you never run out is also essential.
-Ask your pharmacist for advice, and talk to them about packaging your medicines in a weekly medication organiser.
+Organising your medicines safely and having an adequate supply on hand so you never run out, particularly over weekends or public holiday, is also essential.
+Ask your pharmacist for advice, and talk to them about packaging your medicines in a weekly medication organiser and about safe storage.

 Cost of your medicines

 Most opioid medicines are supplied under the Pharmaceutical Benefits Scheme (PBS), so their cost is subsidised by the Australian Government.
-If you are having difficulty paying for your medicines, tell your doctor so they can prescribe medicines you can afford.
+If you are having difficulty paying for your medicines, talk to your practitioner so they can prescribe medicines you can afford.
 Also, talk to your pharmacist about ways to save money on your medicines.